Destaq/Destaq/README.md

 ## About

-I'm a high school junior planning to major in software engineering in the US.
+I'm a high school junior planning to major in computer science in the US.
 I most often code up [productivity](https://github.com/Destaq/life-calendar) and [analysis](https://github.com/Destaq/language-statistics) tools, but nearly any unique project idea is fair game!

 - 🔭  I’m currently working on a [dashboard](https://github.com/Destaq/language-learning-dashboard) to track language-learning
 - 📝  I  write articles on [my blog](https://simonilincev.com/blog/)